| MAIN

 children.
 Drinks and snacks stay cool and fresh in the warm car while arguments

-sure to bring plenty of baby wipes.
-Even for big kids, these premoistened wipes
+bring plenty of baby wipes.
+Even for big kids, these premoistened

-are excellent for quick clean ups, from faces to spills.
-Plastic grocery bags
+wipes are excellent for quick clean ups, from faces to spills.
+Plastic

 you have small children, plan on stopping at least once every three hours.
 It